arvigeus/AZ-204/Topics/Active Directory.md

 When Conditional Access licenses expire, policies stay active but can't be updated.

-Apps don't need to be changed, unless they need silent or indirect services access, or on-behalf-of flow .
+Apps don't need to be changed, unless they need silent or indirect services access, or on-behalf-of flow.

 ## Other Azure AD features